ugik/Blitz/README.md

 `bash runTests.sh TestCreateTrainer`
 `bash runTests.sh TestCreditcards`

+Selenium tests can be run headlessly with: `xvfb-run --server-num=10 bash runTests.sh` and via a convenience script `bash tests.sh`

 ### Emails

 Server email password is established as an environment variable.
 To have emails sent in development (DEBUG) mode you will need to export the password environment variable.